Mathnerd314/stroscot/docs/Commentary/LogicProgramming.rst

         tryNext
     }

-The general advice is to use non-relational features `sparingly <http://www.cse.unsw.edu.au/~billw/dictionaries/prolog/cut.html>`__ and only if you can justify the need. :cite:`byrdRelationalProgrammingMinikanren2009` shows that non-relational features can be avoided in a sample program.
+The general advice is to use non-relational features `sparingly <http://www.cse.unsw.edu.au/~billw/dictionaries/prolog/cut.html>`__ and only if you can justify the need based on performance. :cite:`byrdRelationalProgrammingMinikanren2009` shows that, for a sample program, non-relational features can be completely avoided.
 Cut can almost always be replaced with a tagging scheme that makes the matching clause unambiguous, or more expressive constraints.
 Byrd says there is no complete method for avoiding copy-term, but in his example it can be replaced by using templates with unique names and substituting these with logic variables.

 Overall it seems that relational programming covers all the cases of logic programming that people care about.
 Relational programming has much clearer semantics.
 These non-relational features are antipatterns: implementation hacks for cases where the compiler is not sufficiently smart or the constraint language is not sufficiently expressive.
+Mercury has eliminated impure features. :cite:`hendersonDeterminismAnalysisMercury1996`

 Modes
 =====

-Mercury has `modes <https://www.mercurylang.org/information/doc-latest/mercury_ref/Modes.html#Modes>`__\ .
+Mercury has `modes <https://www.mercurylang.org/information/doc-latest/mercury_ref/Modes.html#Modes>`__.
 An instantiation state is either "free", a unbound variable "distinct" in that it does not appear anywhere else, or "bound", a mapping from possible function symbols to instantiation states of the symbols' arguments.
 A mode is a mapping from initial instantiation states to final instantiation states, with the constraint that no node is transformed from bound to free.
 The two standard modes are:

 * ``in == ground >> ground.``
 * ``out == free >> ground.``